hubblo-org/scaphandre/README.md

 ## Features

 - measuring power consumption on bare metal hosts
-- measuring power consumption on qemu/kvm virtual machines
 - measuring power consumption of qemu/kvm virtual machines from the host
+- exposing power consumption metrics of a virtual machine in a way that allows to exploit those metrics in the VM as if it was a bare metal machine (relies on hypervisor features)
 - exposing power consumption metrics as a [prometheus](https://prometheus.io) HTTP exporter
+- showing basic power consumption metrics in the terminal

 ## Getting started